Diaw Hane Tacko Diop

 Some of the reasons why I chose Dartmouth:

 - Small close-knit community: My hometown, Harlem, is relatively small; everyone knows and supports each other.
-I attended a very small high school and I wanted something very similar for college as well.
+I attended a tiny high school, and I wanted something very similar for college as well.

 - Biology major: Dartmouth is known for being surrounded by nature and wilderness.
-As a prospective biology major, I get a better chance of learning and discovering.
+As a prospective biology major, I have the opportunity to learn and discover.

-- Focus on undergraduate education: Dartmouth's specific focus on the college despite having a school for medicine, engineering, and business really stood out to me!
+- Focus on undergraduate education: Dartmouth's specific focus on the undergraduate college, despite also having graduate schools for medicine, engineering, and business, really stood out to me!

-FYSEP: As a first-generation student, I decided to join the FYSEP program here on campus (First-Year Summer Enrichment Program).
-This program is designated to help first-generation low-income students through the many different resources the campus offers and assist them in navigating their way through Dartmouth and beyond.
+- FYSEP: As a first-generation student, I decided to join the FYSEP (First-Year Summer Enrichment Program) program here on campus.
+This program is designed to help first-generation low-income students through the many different resources the campus offers and assist them in navigating their way through Dartmouth and beyond.
 FYSEP was very enriching and insightful for me.
-While it did mean that I would have to move to campus a month before everyone else, I got to learn more about the campus first-hand which gave me so much preparation.
+While it did mean that I would have to move to campus a month before everyone else, I got to learn more about the campus first-hand, which gave me so much preparation.
 Without it, I wouldn't have known much about the numerous resources designated for students like myself.
 But most importantly, FYSEP gave me all of the tools needed to navigate my way through this new home.
-Coming from NYC, which is about 5 hours away from home, I don't have the privilege to go home to the family and friends I've known my entire life so making a community here for myself was very important.
+Coming from NYC, which is about 5 hours away from home, I don't have the privilege to go home to the family and friends I've known my entire life, so making a community here for myself was very important.
 Through FYSEP, I MC'd for the Intercultural night hosted by the program, visited my School House professor's home, and made amazing friends!

 As a blogger, I wish to share many more of these experiences and bring you guys along through my journey here at Dartmouth!